robin-raymond/zax.io/handle-hint.md

 ````

-#### `lifetimeof` versus `lifetimecast`
+#### `lifetimeof` versus `unsafe lifetimeof`

 The exclusive difference between these operators is safety.
-A `lifetimecast` operator will force a conversion of any raw pointer to link to `handle` or `strong` pointer even for unrelated pointers.
+An `unsafe lifetimeof` operator will force a conversion of any raw pointer to link to `handle` or `strong` pointer even for unrelated pointers.
 A `lifetimeof` operator will validate a raw pointer actually points inside the address boundaries of the `handle` or `strong` pointer.
-If the pointer to memory is not located in the correct allocation boundary then `lifetimeof` will return a pointer to nothing.
+If a pointer to memory is not located in the correct allocation boundary then `lifetimeof` will return a pointer to nothing.
 Thus a programmer can choose their tradeoff between safety and speed.

-#### Converting using `lifetimecast`
+#### Converting using `unsafe lifetimeof`

-Any pointer to any type can be linked to a `handle` or `strong` pointer using the `lifetimecast` operator.
+Any pointer to any type can be linked to a `handle` or `strong` pointer using an `unsafe lifetimeof` operator.
 The memory is not checked to see if the memory address being casted resides within the memory space of the original `handle` or `strong` pointer.
 The programmer must be careful to use this feature carefully since this function will forcefully adopt the lifetime of a `handle` or `strong` pointer.

-An example of a runtime `lifetimecast` being applied onto a `handle` pointer:
+An example of a runtime `unsafe lifetimeof` being applied onto a `handle` pointer:

 ````zax
 A :: type managed {